gazebosim/gz-sim/tutorials/migrating_ardupilot_plugin.md

 find_package(gazebo REQUIRED)
 ```

-In the new code we explicitly reference each Ignition package that we use:
+In the new code we explicitly reference each Gazebo package that we use:

 ```
 # NEW